 Marilyn’s real name was Norma Jaeane Mortenson, as documented on her birth certificate.
 Ben Lyon, Head of New Talent at Fox Studios helped a young and ambitious Norma Jeane to create a stage name.

-Lyon told her “you are to me a Marilyn” in reference to Marilyn Miller, a woman who starred in musicals in New York.
-When it came to choosing a last name, Norma opted for her grandmother’s last name, Monroe.
+Lyon told her “you are to me a Marilyn”, referencing Marilyn Miller, a fellow actress who’d starred in musicals in New York.
+Norma opted for her grandmother’s last name, Monroe.
 And the rest is history!

 3) Monroe loved to wear Chanel No.5